xRET2pwn/xret2pwn.github.io/_posts/2022-09-14-Myths-About-External-C2.md

 2. Data to write.
 3. Data length.

-And its like TCP sockets we will need to add our data size before the data to make sure the client and sever side will read all the data.
+And its like TCP sockets we will need to add our data size before the data to makesure the client and sever side will read all the data.

 So our function should be like that
 ```C++